Commendations:

 FAX: (805) 893-8569

-E-Mail: (Lt.
-Matt Bowman - Matt.Bowman@police.ucsb.edu or Chief Alex Yao - Alex.Yao@police.ucsb.edu
+E-Mail: Lieutenant Rory Sheehey - rory.sheehey@police.ucsb.edu or Chief Alex Yao - alex.yao@police.ucsb.edu

 Anonymous complaints will also be accepted.
 Complaints will result in an investigation, and complainants will be notified of the disposition.